cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 If you're committing something like this at the command line, it's easy to use the `-m` option to `git commit`:

-    $ git commit -m"Fix typo in introduction to user guide"
+    $ git commit -m "Fix typo in introduction to user guide"

 However, when a commit merits a bit of explanation and context, you need to write a body.
 For example: